w3f/Grants-Program/applications/Prediqs.md

 ### Infinite Scrolling UI

-The platform’s UI has been upgraded to include an **infinite scrolling feature**, which:
+The platform's UI has been upgraded to include an **infinite scrolling feature**, which:

 - Provides a seamless browsing experience for users by loading new markets dynamically as they scroll.
 - Reduces page load times and improves performance by fetching content incrementally.